odubno/gauss-naive-bayes/README.md

 ## Group Data

-Group the data according to class by mapping each class to it's instances.
+Group the data according to class by mapping each class to individual instances.

 *Take this table*